 I went with a group that I usually go climbing with.
 We are an quite international team consisting of three Danes, one semi-Dane/semi-German, one Scot and an Icelandic.
 My climbing buddy for the day, Sigurður (or Siggy as he is referred to by the group I usually go climbing with), a 24-year old member of the Icelandic Mountain Rescue team.

-The ‘Chèré Couloir’ is a grade II, D+ (Alpine Grade) multi-pitch mixed ice climbing route on Triangle du Tacul.
-This huge granite rock formation features several mixed ice climbing routes, but choosing this particular route is a no-brainer.
+The ‘Chèré Couloir’ is a grade II, D+ (Alpine Grade) multi-pitch alpine climbing route on Triangle du Tacul.
+This huge granite rock formation features several alpine and mixed ice climbing routes, but choosing this particular route is a no-brainer.
 It follows a narrow gully for about 155 meters with as much as 80 degrees steep ice falls.
 The whole climb takes about half a day.

 Approaching Chèré Couloir (II, D+) from Vallée Blanche